-(B) Effective January 1, 2017, officers will receive seven (7) Holiday Leave days in their account on January 1st of each year.
-These leave days must be exhausted prior to July 1st of each year or they will be forfeited.
-On July 1st of each year, officers will receive an additional seven (7) Holiday Leave days (eight (8) in an election year).
+(B) Effective January 1, 2020, officers will receive fourteen (14) Holiday Leave Days (fifteen on election year) on January 1st of each year.
 These leave days must be exhausted prior to December 31st of each year or they will be forfeited.
-However, notwithstanding the above language, officers may not exceed a cap of ten (10) days total of this new holiday leave.
+However, notwithstanding the above language, officers may not exceed a cap of seventeen (17) days total of this new holiday leave.